streamlit/docs/content/develop/tutorials/multipage-apps/dynamic-navigation.md

    st.logo("images/horizontal_blue.png", icon_image="images/icon_blue.png")
    ```

-   Once again, since you're calling this command in your entrypoit file, you won't need to also call it within each page.
+   Once again, since you're calling this command in your entrypoint file, you won't need to also call it within each page.

 1. Initialize a dictionary of page lists.